faraz-ktk/preesoft-tast/README.md

 - **Likes**: Like and unlike comments on posts.
 - **User Likes Overview**: View users who have received at least one like on their post comments, including those who liked their own comments.

-- **Note**: I create one and pint /post in api.php this can we test from postman to athyundicate third party request from now i just makein api.php one api and get token from log when i login user of register copry the token send from post in header for in request. if the token not availabale on ivalide this should not return the data like posts.
+- **Note**:  I created an endpoint /post in api.php that can be tested using Postman to authenticate third-party requests.
+For now, I have only implemented one API endpoint in api.php.
+After logging in or registering a user, you can obtain the token from the logs.
+Copy this token and include it in the headers when making requests via Postman.
+If the token is not valid or not provided, the request will not return any data, such as posts.

 ## Requirements